pingcap/docs-cn/telemetry.md

 ### TiDB Dashboard

-When the telemetry collection feature is enabled for TiDB Dashboard, usage information on the TiDB Dashboard web UI will be shared, including (but not limited to):
+When the telemetry collection feature is enabled for TiDB Dashboard, usage details of the TiDB Dashboard web UI will be shared, including (but not limited to):

 - A randomly generated telemetry ID.
 - User operation information, such as the name of the TiDB Dashboard web page accessed by the user.